 - The opportunity to develop and graduate as a researcher, supported by a vibrant international community of researchers and stakeholders linked to the “Governing SDG interactions” project

 The selected PhD candidate will be appointed for a 4-year PhD position at the International Livestock Research Institute (Nairobi, Kenya) and registered for the PhD Programme at Wageningen University (The Netherlands).
 Supervision will be provided by Prof. Art Dewulf and Dr. Sylvia Karlsson-Vinkhuyzen from the Public Administration and Policy Group at Wageningen University, and Dr. Todd Crane from the International Livestock Research Institute.
 As part of the position, the PhD candidate will spend about 18 months at Wageningen University.

 Applications should consist of the following: (1) A cover letter addressed to the PhD supervisors, explaining your capability and motivation for undertaking the PhD research project (maximum 2 pages); (2) A resume, including full higher education and occupational trajectory (maximum 3 pages); (3) A concept note on how you would design the research project (maximum 1 page); and (4) Certified academic certificates and transcripts.

-Applications need to be in by Friday 28 January 2022.
-Interviews are planned for Wednesday Thursday 23 February 2022.
-The intended starting date for the PhD position is 1 June 2022.
+Applications need to be in by Tuesday 31 May 2022.
+Interviews are planned for Friday 10 June 2022.
+The intended starting date for the PhD position is as soon as possible.